 Airport Lounge in Sydney

-Passengers flying business or first class on Qatar are invited to use the Qantas lounge.
+Passengers flying Business Class or First Class on Qatar flights are invited to use the Qantas lounge at Sydney Airport.

 Look inside the Qatar Business Class on A380